sapiensoup/sapiensoup.com/_posts/2017-07-31-brain-on-psychedelic-drugs.md

 <!--more-->

 The experiences of Cary Grant and Steve Jobs are in no way isolated cases.
 In a recent experiment at Johns Hopkins University School of Medicine, 36 healthy volunteers were given a high dose of the hallucinogen _psilocybin_ (the active ingredient in so-called 'magic mushrooms').
 Two thirds of participants rated it amongst **_“the five most meaningful and spiritually significant events of my life”_**.
-Furthermore, around 72 percent reported increases in well-being (vs. 21 percent in the control group) and 63 percent reported positive behavior changes (vs. 28 percent in the control group).
-Interestingly, the results were long lasting—even 14 months after the psychedelic experience, 64 percent of participants reported increased well-being and 61 percent reported positive behavior changes. [^griffiths-healthy]
+They reported increased well-being and positive behavior changes even 14 months after the psychedelic experience with no additional uses of the substance. [^griffiths-healthy]

 ![Griffiths' psilocybin study in healthy volunteers](images/brain-on-psychedelic-drugs/psilocybin-long-term-effects-griffiths-2@2x.png)